Measurement of prompt charged-particle production in pp collisions at a centre-of-mass energy of 13 TeV: Background contributions

 \section{Background contributions}

+The background induced by beam-gas interactions is determined from the number of candidate tracks produced in a control sample of recorded pure beam-gas events.
+Both the configuration where the beam travels from the vertex detector towards the muon system and the opposite configuration are included.
+The contributions from these configurations are scaled to the corresponding number of recorded beam-beam events.
+The fraction of candidate tracks originating from beam-gas interactions is found to be $1\,\%$ for the \lhc fill recorded with the magnetic field pointing downwards, independent of the kinematic interval.
+For the fill recorded with the magnetic field pointing upwards, the fraction is below the level of $0.1\,\%$.

 The origins of the candidate tracks in simulation are shown in Fig.~\ref{fig:background_origin_candidate_sim09b_up}.
-Prompt long-lived charged particles constitute more than $85\,\%$ of the candidate tracks around ${\pt = 1\gevc}$, but towards lower or higher values of \pt, the background contributions increase.
+Prompt long-lived charged particles constitute more than $85\,\%$ of the candidate tracks around ${\pt = 1\gevc}$.
+Towards lower or higher values of \pt, the background contributions increase.
+At high \pt, fake tracks are the largest background, while fake tracks and tracks from photon conversions dominate at low \pt.
 These background contributions are quantified using simulation and adjusted with correction factors from proxies obtained from data and simulation.
 The background contributions that are sufficiently large to require a correction are: fake tracks, tracks originating from material interactions of charged pions and from photon conversions, and tracks produced in decays of strange hadrons.
 In the following subsections, the proxies constructed for these sources of background are presented.
-The remaining sources, which are not adjusted, are combined and an uncertainty of $50\,\%$ is assumed for their contribution.
+The remaining sources, which are not adjusted, are combined and a conservative uncertainty of $50\,\%$ is assigned for their contribution.
 The uncertainty of the differential cross-section resulting from this assumption is negligible, as the contribution from the remaining sources of background is small.